-A Poker Hand consisting of 5 cards all of the same suit, for example, 3-4-8-10-K of Spades.
+A Poker Hand consisting of 5 cards all of the same suit; for example, K-10-8-4-3 all in Spades.

-A Hand consisting of four cards of the same suit, for example, 3-4-8-10 of Clubs, being held in the hopes of receiving a fifth card of the same suit (in this example another Club) in order to complete the Flush.
+A Hand consisting of four cards of the same suit, for example, 10-8-4-3 of Clubs.
+A fifth card of the same suit (in this example, another Club) is needed to complete the Flush.

-To quit a Hand in the middle of the game, thus forfeiting any Chips (if any) placed in the Pot up until that time.
+To quit or abandon a Hand, thus forfeiting any Chips (if any) placed in the Pot up until that time.

 Four of a Kind:

-Four cards of the same number or face value ("Quads").
+Four cards of the same number or rank (also known as "Quads").